Lucid Dirt

 About Lucid

-I was here for the July 4 flood and covered it extensively for The Lead.
-For weeks, I walked the river, photographing the aftermath and documenting the stories.
-I continued to write and photography flood stories even after returning to work.
+With The Lead, I covered the July 4 flood, spending weeks walking the river, photographing and documenting the aftermath.
+I continued coverage after returning to work as well.
 It was a difficult, devastating experience.
 Months later, I started walking the river again, this time photographing the return of wildlife and recovery efforts.
-It helped.
+It has helped.

 Say hello